 - Has UA cancelled any study abroad programs due to COVID-19?
-In March 2020, UA canceled Spring 2020 and Summer 2020 UA faculty-led study abroad programs.
-The status of future UA faculty-led programs (Spring 2021 and beyond) is still to be determined.
+Yes, all UA faculty-led programs are canceled through the Summer 2021 term.
+The status of future UA faculty-led programs (Fall 2021 and beyond) is still to be determined.

 - How is The University of Alabama monitoring the COVID-19 situation worldwide?

 UA is continually monitoring the situation, including consulting sources such as the Centers for Disease Control (CDC), the U.S. Department of State, the World Health Organization (WHO), and International SOS, our international travel assistance provider.
 We are also in touch with our affiliate and exchange study abroad partners both domestically and abroad.